-Starter Tasks
+Bundled Tasks

-DSpace 1.7 bundles a few tasks and activates two (2) by default to demonstrate the use of the curation system.
-These may be removed (deactivated by means of configuration) if desired without affecting system integrity.
-Each task is briefly described here.
+DSpace bundles a small number of tasks of general applicability.
+Those that do not require configuration (or have usable default values) are activated to demonstrate the use of the curation system.
+They may be removed (deactivated by means of configuration) if desired without affecting system integrity.
+Those that require configuration may be enabled (activated) by means editing DSpace configuration files.
+Each task - current as of DSpace 4.0 - is briefly described below.